HadenHiles/Grunt_Setup/README.md

 ## Installing to your Project

-1. Download this repo (zip)
+1. Download this zip
-2. Extract zip into \<sitename>/wp-content/themes/\<sitename>
+2. Extract zip into root of project
 3. Resolve any conflicts with existing project files
 4. Compare file structure with example below

 #### File structure

 ```
-/sitename
-    ./wp-content
-        ./themes
-            ./sitename
-                ./assets
+/project
+    ./_assets
         ./css
             ./src
                 stylesheet.less
                 anotherstylesheet.less
                 ...
         ./js
             ./src
                 sourcefile.js
                 anothersourcefile.js
                 ...
     ./grunt
         aliases.yaml
         concat.js
         concurrent.js
         less.js
         notify.js (optional)
         uglify.js
         ... any tasks you want
-                .gitignore
     gruntfile.js
     package.json
 ```

 #### Install Npm Modules
-1. cd into your theme directory (sitename/wp-content/themes/sitename)
+1. cd into your project directory (open terminal from PhpStorm)
 2. Run `npm install` _(make sure package.json is in theme dir)_

+## Source Files
+- .less files in `_assets/css/src` will be compiled into `_assets/css/build.min.css`
+- .js files in `_assets/js/src` will be compiled into `_assets/js/build.min.js`

 ## Running

-1. Navigate to your theme directory and run `grunt` or `grunt -v` for more details
+1. Navigate to your project directory and run `grunt` or `grunt -v` for more details
 2. Watch as grunt does it's magic

 #### ▂▃▅▇█▓▒░ THE MORE YOU KNOW ░▒▓█▇▅▃▂

-- The `concat.js` task concatenates all `.less` files within `assets/css/src` into `assets/css/src/build.less`
+- The `concat.js` task concatenates all `.less` files within `_assets/css/src` into `_assets/css/build.less`
-- The `less.js` task compresses `build.less` into build.min.css (this is the only stylesheet you need to reference)
+- The `less.js` task compresses `build.less` into `build.min.css` (this is the only stylesheet you need to reference)
-- The `uglify.js` task concatenates and compresses all `.js` files within `assets/js/src` into `assets/js/src/build.min.js`
+- The `uglify.js` task concatenates and compresses all `.js` files within `_assets/js/src` into `_assets/js/build.min.js`
-- `concurrent.js` specifies what tasks to run synchronously in what order, etc
+- `concurrent.js` specifies what tasks to run synchronously, in what order, etc

 ## Production Deployment